AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 - #alib::monomem.

-Finally, outside both modules, in namespace #alib::lang, which is available independent from the list of modules included in an \alibdist, a few types implement an abstraction layer to memory allocation.
+Finally, outside both modules, in namespace #alib::lang, which is available independent from the list of modules included in an \alibbuild, a few types implement an abstraction layer to memory allocation.
 Among those types are:
 - \alib{lang::Allocator} and
 - \alib{lang::AllocatorInterface}, and